Visiting Lake Como for the First Time: Travel Guide + Planning Tips

 How much time do you need in Lake Como?
-When to visit?
-Where to stay and how to get around Como Lake?
-Or how to see the best that Lake Como has to offer without the crowds?
+When should you go?
+Where should you stay and how do you get around?
+And how do you see the highlights without spending half your time waiting for ferries?

 READ ALSO: Best Places to Visit & Things to Do in Lake Como